ProfRedRooster/Tecumseh-verhuur/readme.md

 - the availability function has more info in the "intranet" side of the site

 Features that i am working on:
-- Improve the date picker so you can see the availability in selecting the date picker.
+- Improve the date picker so you can see the availability in morning/evening
 - Make so it wil send a email
 - translate the code and the functions to dutch